 Department Chair/Department Leadership

 Jeff Strickland, chair and associate professor, received a PhD from Florida State University.
 A historian of the 19th-century United States, his first book is Unequal Freedoms: Ethnicity, Race, and White Supremacy in Civil War Era Charleston (University Press of Florida, 2015).
-He teaches courses including: The Study of History, The United States since 1876, and courses on The Civil War Era.
-He is currently working on three book projects: The Great Work House Escape: Nicholas Kelly and the Charleston Slave Prison Break of 1849, Charles W. Boothby and the Union Army in New Orleans during the Civil War and Reconstruction, and a history of the American Freedmen’s Inquiry Commission.
+He teaches The Study of History, The United States since 1876, and courses on The Civil War Era.
+He is currently working on two book projects: All for Liberty: The Charleston Workhouse Slave Rebellion of 1849 (in contract) and Benjamin F. Butler and Property Confiscation during the Civil War and Reconstruction.

 Esperanza Brizuela-Garcia, associate professor, received a PhD from the School of Oriental and African Studies, University of London.
 Her research interests include modern intellectual history of Africa, historiography, World History and Philosophy of History.
 She teaches courses including: Introduction to African Civilizations, The Study of History, and Philosophy of History.
 She is the co-author of African Histories: New Sources and New Techniques for Studying African Pasts (Pearson, 2011).